 Effective sensory modulation is an effective intervention that is suitable in both clinical and community settings.
 It can help people feel calmer and less anxious and therefore reduces distress.
-This webinar series introduces the theory of sensory modulation, and then expands into practical strategies that are useful in everyday life across a range of settings.
+This workshop introduces the theory of sensory modulation, and then expands into practical strategies that are useful in everyday life across a range of settings.

 It will explain: